-"An evaluation of the most significant risks facing the LIPA and its Service Provider, and corresponding mitigation activities, reported to senior management of LIPA and its Service Provider for review and evaluation on an annual basis, with ongoing monitoring activity between reviews."
+"LIPA and its Service Provider will perform an evaluation of their most significant risks and corresponding management activities and report them to the senior management of LIPA and its Service Provider for review and evaluation on an annual basis, with ongoing monitoring between reviews."

-- Since the last Board report, the ERM teams have worked with Subject-Matter Experts ("SMEs") to develop deep-dive analyses on selected significant risks of LIPA and PSEG Long Island to understand root causes, mitigations in place, and actions that could be taken to further mitigate these risks.
-The risk analyses were presented to LIPA's ERMC or other special-focus committees and covered the following risks: transmission system vulnerabilities, major storm, and multiple tie-line failures.
-Over the remainder of 2022, risk analyses will be presented on the following risks: supply chain disruptions, safety, time-of-day rate implementation, and cyber-security. - The F&A Committee receives an annual update on the ERM Program highlighting the significant risks and mitigation actions facing LIPA and its Service Provider concurrent with this annual report.
-Over the course of the year, there are additional presentations to the Board that discuss significant risks, which include: major storm, cyber security, safety, physical security, rates, and staffing.
+- Since the last Board report, the ERM teams have worked with Subject Matter Experts ("SMEs") to develop deep-dive analyses on selected significant risks to LIPA and PSEG Long Island to understand root causes, mitigations in place, and actions that could be taken to further mitigate these risks.
+A risk analysis was performed on the time-of-day implementation plan and presented to LIPA senior management.
+Currently, the ERM Teams are working on a deep dive related to the locate and mark risk that will be discussed with management of both LIPA and PSEG Long Island. - The F&A Committee receives an annual update on the ERM Program highlighting the significant risks and mitigation actions facing LIPA and its Service Provider concurrent with this annual report.
+Over the course of the year, there are additional presentations to the Board that discuss significant risks, some of which include: major storm, cyber security, safety, physical security, the outdated primary transmission control center, rates, call center, and staffing.

-"A review of the LIPA's insurance and other forms of coverage against insurable risks, including the availability and economics of such coverage, performed each year."
+"LIPA and its Service Provider will review LIPA's insurance and other forms of coverage against insurable risks, including the availability and economics of such coverage, each year."